 - Ancillary Support Technician

-There were about 42,700 jobs for Solar Thermal Installer or Technician in 2016 (in the United States).
+In the United States, there were 42,700 jobs for Solar Thermal Installer or Technician in 2016.
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Solar Thermal Installer or Technician by 2026.
-There will be an estimated 5,100 positions for Solar Thermal Installer or Technician per year.
+The BLS estimates 5,100 yearly job openings in this field.

 The states with the most job growth for Solar Thermal Installer or Technician are District of Columbia, Colorado, and Idaho.
 Watch out if you plan on working in Maine, Alaska, or Virginia.
 These states have the worst job growth for this type of profession.